devwdougherty/willian-dougherty/README.md

   I like challenges and opportunities for innovation with a focus on generating and executing ideas.
 In 2018, when I saw an opportunity to learn and apply concepts, I started as a volunteer strategic consultant for the Ello Contabilidade office located in Sorocaba / SP.
 I'm also constantly looking for and applying on independent projects and business ideas.

   As a programmer, I'm always on the lookout for continuous learning driven execution on today's technology fronts.
-At present, I'm working on R&D projects within the area of ​​Software Development.
+At present, I'm working on R&D projects and Product/Services development projects within the area of ​​Web/Mobile Software Development.
 Some concepts of projects already experienced in my career: Facial Recognition by Algorithm, Natural Language, Circular Economy with intelligent management, data control on component production, Enterprise Resource Planning (system development and support).

 # Education/Training